nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 **The app consists of 3 screen/modes:**

 1. **Library import.** This is where you add your iCloud library folder.
 The app scans every folder for MP3 files and inserts every path into a SQLite database.
 This way, you can have full flexibility in searching, adding folders, and subfolders.
-Apple's native file picker is very clunky, you cannot select multiple directories that you searched by keyword and then also a bunch of files in one go.
+Apple's native file picker is very clunky; you cannot select multiple directories that you searched by keyword and then also a bunch of files in one go.
 It simply is not designed to do that.
 2. **Library management.** This is where you can manage the added songs and organize playlists.
 For the most part, I've reflected the way Apple did that in their Music app, and it was good enough for my needs.
 3. **Player and playback.** This part of the application manages queue management (repeat, shuffle), etc., and play, stop, and next song functionality.